 - Records of benefits

-You might have other payroll records you are required to keep, like travel vouchers for employee reimbursements.
+There’s a chance that there are other payroll records you need to keep, like travel vouchers or receipts for employee reimbursements.

 Storing payroll records